microsoft/vscode-dev-containers/CONTRIBUTING.md

 4. Update [`.npmignore`](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package) if you've added new folders that should be excluded if used.
 Add anything you don't want copied in to a user's existing project / folder into this file in [glob](https://facelessuser.github.io/wcmatch/glob/) form.

+### Why do definitions have larger RUN statements with && to separate commands?

+Each `RUN` statement creates a Docker image "layer".
+If one `RUN` statement adds in temporary contents, these contents remain in this layer in the image even if they are deleted in a subsequent `RUN`.
+This means the image takes more storage locally and slow the image download if you publish the image to a registry.

+So, in short, you want to clean up after you install or configure anything in the same `RUN` statement.
+To do this, you can either:

+1. Use a string of commands that cleans up at the end. e.g.:

+    ```Dockerfile
+    RUN apt-get update && apt-get -y install --no-install-recommends git && apt-get autoremove -y && apt-get clean -y && rm -rf /var/lib/apt/lists/*

+    ```

+    ... or across multiple lines (note the `\` at the end escaping the newline):

+    ```Dockerfile
+    RUN apt-get update \
+        && apt-get -y install git \
+        && apt-get autoremove -y \
+        && apt-get clean -y \
+        && rm -rf /var/lib/apt/lists/*
+    ```

+2. Put the commands in a script, temporarily copy it into the container, then remove it. e.g.:

+    ```Dockerfile
+    COPY ./my-script.sh /tmp/my-script.sh
+    RUN bash /tmp/my-script.sh \
+        && rm -f /tmp/my-script.sh
+    ```

+Some other tips:

+1. You'd be suprised [how big package lists](https://askubuntu.com/questions/179955/var-lib-apt-lists-is-huge) can get, so be sure to clean these up too.
+Most Docker images that use Debian / Ubuntu use the following command to clean these up:

+    ```
+    rm -rf /var/lib/apt/lists/*
+    ```

+    The only downside of doing this is that `apt-get update` has to be executed before you install a packages.
+However, in most cases adding this package to a Dockerfile and rebuilding is a better choice anyway since this will survive a "rebuild".

+2. Use the scripts in the [script library](./script-library) in this repository where appropriate.
+You do not even need to copy the script into your `.devcontainer` folder to use it.
+See the [README](./script-library) for details.
+Most existing definitions use the "common" script to ensure things like `git`, a non-root user, and useful command line utilities like `ps`, `ip`, `jq` are present.

+3. In all cases, you'll want to pay attention to package caching since this can also take up image space.
+Typically there is an option for a package manager to not cache when installing that you can use to minimize the size of the image.
+For example, for Alpine Linux, there's `apk --no-cache`

+4. Watch out for the installation of "recommended" packages you don't need.
+By default, Debian / Ubuntu's `apt-get` installs packages that are commonly used with the one you specified - which in many cases isn't required.
+You can use `apt-get -y install --no-install recommends` to avoid this problem.

 ### Developing and testing a definition

 VS Code Remote provides a straightforward development loop for creating and editing container definitions.
 Just follow these steps to get started: